Trams in Helsinki

-Trams in Helsinki form part of the public transport system organised by Helsinki Regional Transport Authority and operated by Metropolitan Area Transport Ltd (Pääkaupunkiseudun Kaupunkiliikenne Oy, Huvudstadsregionens Stadstrafik Ab) in Finland's capital city of Helsinki.
+Trams in Helsinki form part of the public transport system organised by Helsinki Regional Transport Authority and operated by Metropolitan Area Transport (Pääkaupunkiseudun Kaupunkiliikenne Oy, Huvudstadsregionens Stadstrafik Ab) in Finland's capital city of Helsinki.
 The trams are the main means of transport in the city center, and 56.8 million trips were made on the system in 2019.
 In addition to the older tram network, there is a single light rail line that was opened in October 2023.
 Although technically compatible with the tram network, the light rail line is separate from the city center tram network.

 Current system

 Lines

 Light rail line 15 connects Keilaniemi in Espoo and Itäkeskus in Helsinki.

 As of 2 September 2024, the network consists of 11 individually numbered city center tram lines and one numbered light rail line.
 Lines 1 and 8 operate on a slightly different route during weekends when they go to the West Harbour terminal, indicated with a "T" suffix on the line number.
 Lines 3N and 9N are operated on a slightly modified line 3 and 9 route respectively during night time.
 The light rail line 15 is currently the only tram line in Helsinki to also reach the neighbouring city of Espoo, all other lines travel inside Helsinki only.